 Drip marketing is based on drip irrigation, which is a common agricultural method.
 Crops are nourished and grown via drip irrigation, which uses a precisely measured amount of water provided in “drips” over time.

 Moreover, it is characterized by the concept of “dripping” pertinent information to clients at the right time.
-Drips, sometimes known as “touches,” are pre-planned occasions when a company contacts a customer, usually via email or other online platforms.
+Drips, sometimes known as “touches,” are pre-planned occasions when a company contacts a customer, usually via email or other online platforms like VoIP platforms using virtual phone numbers.

 Maintain a consistent tone on your blog.
 Make a blogging schedule if necessary.
 You can ask the audience to join your newsletter by asking them to sign up.
 In this manner, you may keep your customers and create an email list at the same time.